vchan2/vchan2.github.io/2021APCalculusBC.md

  * Friday, Apr.
 1: 7.5, 7.9
 -->

  * Friday, Apr.
-8: Review
+8: Units 1, 2, 3 Review
  * Friday, Apr.
-15: Review
+15: SPRING BREAK: remaining unit reviews will be open if you wish to work on them in advance.
+Finish at least up to Unit 9.
  * Friday, Apr.
 22: SPRING BREAK
  * Friday, Apr.
-29: Review
+29: Unit 9 Review
  * Friday, May.
-6: Review
+6: Unit 10 Review
  * Monday, May.
 9: AP Calculus BC test

 <!--
   * Week of May 24